RaphaelVSouza/todolist-mongo-api/README.md

 ## Testing the API endpoints

-Enter on /docs to access the swagger documentation.
+Enter on /docs on your browser to access the swagger documentation.

 ## License